Environmental Health Risks for Seniors

 Climate change may lead to higher levels of outdoor air pollutants, including ground-level ozone, particulate matter from wildfire smoke, and dust from droughts.
 These pollutants can increase the risk of heart attacks, particularly in older adults who are diabetic or obese.
 Additionally, air pollution can worsen conditions like asthma and COPD, while exposure to ground-level ozone can impair lung function.

-Fortunately for us all, there are various ways to mitigate these health risks from our environment.
-Certain steps must be taken to avoid health risks associated with air pollution, water contamination, household chemicals, and climate change.
+Fortunately, there are various ways to remove these health risks from our environment.
+Here are some steps to help you avoid health risks associated with air pollution, water contamination, household chemicals, and climate change.

 How to Protect Your Loved Ones from Air Pollution

-It is estimated that poor air quality causes over 100,000 premature deaths in the US.
-Encourage individuals to stay indoors as much as possible when the air quality is poor.
-If they need to go outside, they should wear a mask that fully covers their nose and mouth for added protection.
+Studies indicate that poor air quality causes over 100,000 premature deaths in the US.
+Consider staying indoors as much as possible when the air quality is poor.
+If you need to go outside, wear a mask that fully covers their nose and mouth for added protection.

-Regularly check the Air Quality Index (AQI), which indicates how polluted the air is.
-If the AQI is high, it’s especially important to remain indoors to reduce exposure to harmful pollutants.
+Regularly check the Air Quality Index (AQI), which shows how polluted the air is.
+If the AQI is high, try to remain indoors to reduce exposure to harmful pollutants.

-Advise them to avoid strenuous activities when air quality is poor.
-Physical exertion, especially when carried out outdoors, can make them more vulnerable to the negative effects of pollution.
+Besides this, avoid physically demanding activities when the air quality is poor.
+Physical exertion, especially when done outdoors, can make you more vulnerable to the effects of pollution.

-To maintain indoor air quality, keep doors and windows closed, and use a high-efficiency particulate air (HEPA) purifier.
+Keep doors and windows closed, and use a high-efficiency HEPA purifier.
 Avoid smoking, burning candles, or cooking fried foods to minimize indoor pollutants.

 How to Keep Seniors Safe from Water Contamination and Pollution